-• A written report from the ad hoc grievance committee presenting its recommendation and the rationale behind the recommendation; any minority view(s) must also be given in writing as part of the report.
-All members of the ad hoc grievance committee must be identified, and the report must be signed by the committee chair.
+- A written report from the ad hoc grievance committee presenting its recommendation and the rationale behind the recommendation; any minority view(s) must also be given in writing as part of the report.
+All members of the ad hoc grievance committee must be identified, and the report must be signed by the committee chair. - The materials outlined in section B, "Process," which the grievance committee chair presents to the ad hoc grievance committee at its first meeting.